Earn a 30% Bonus on Citi ThankYou Transfers to Virgin Atlantic

 How to Get Citi ThankYou Points

-This matches the highest offer ever and you can learn more about it under the points rewards section of our Top Credit Cards Page.
+You can learn more about it under the limited time card offers section of our Top Credit Cards Page.

 Keep in mind that because this transfer bonus lasts just over a month, you don’t have a ton of time to earn these points for the purposes of utilizing this promotion.
 However, there is never a bad time to start earning ThankYou points for a future promotion like this one.